kloener/app-with-sheriff/README.md

   - **Presentation Layer**: Contains the UI components and presentation logic.
 It interacts with the application layer to display data and handle user interactions.
   - **Infrastructure Layer**: Contains external dependencies, such as API clients, database access, and other services.
 This layer is responsible for communicating with external systems and providing data to the application layer.

-And I've added more layers: public_api, utils and ui
+And I've added more layers:

-- **UI Layer**: Contains reusable UI components and styles.
-There is no dependency to the application layer.
-Data is provided through inputs and outputs.
-These kind of components are very easy to test and can be used in different parts of the application.
-- **Utils Layer**: Contains utility functions and helpers that are used across the application.
-This layer provides common functionality that can be reused in different parts of the application.
-Utilities can only access the domain layer for data types and basic domain services.
-- **Public API Layer**: This layer extends the infrastructure layer by providing functions specific for the surrounding framework, like `provideEventBus` function or `routes`.
-Additionally, it can be used to expose the application layer's functionality to other domains or external systems.
+- **Providers Layer**: In addition to the infrastructure layer, we need to provide and inject services accordingly.
+This layer contains the providers that are used to inject services into the application.
+It helps to manage dependencies on the domain side.
+- **Routes Layer**: Contains the routing configuration of a domain modules.

-- **Shared Layer**: Contains shared utilities, constants, and types that are used across the application.
+- **Shared Domain**: Contains shared utilities, constants, and types that are used across the application.
 This layer helps to avoid duplication and keeps the codebase clean.

-- **Testing Layer**: Contains unit and integration tests for the application.
-This layer ensures that the application behaves as expected and helps to catch bugs early in the development process.

 ## Installation